 a) Financial support for trade fairs / missions abroad for the promotion of Cypriot products;

-b) Seminars in key foreign markets for the promotion of professional services offered by Cyprus companies;
+b) Services exhibitions in key foreign markets for the promotion of professional services offered by Cyprus companies;

 c) Support schemes for Cypriot manufacturers of agricultural and industrial products as well as service providers to participate in trade fairs abroad, to conduct market research to identify export potential in third countries, and to promote the use of e-commerce;

 d) A dedicated Export HelpDesk service for promoting and strengthening Cyprus’ export performance and the strengthening the extroversion of Cypriot businesses.